drkujawa21/virtualEcosystem/README.md

 Day 3:
 Figured out how to read from file and put it into a map object.
 Created print functions for map.h.
 Need to next figure out how to move a species and create species from the species list in map.
 Might need to rearrange class hierarchy. !!!

+Day 4:
+Didnt get as much work done.
+Next goal is to figure out how to store each specimen and differentiate them from each other.
+A possible solution is to give each specimen a coordinate pair (ex. [row, col]).